AmyOlex/Chrono/README.md

 further processing.

 ### 4. Evaluation and Results
+Baseline - The baseline used for this projects was to use a different temporal extractor, HeidelTime in this case, and compare how well it performs against the AnaforaTools evaluation script.
+Using similar methods to our main implemetation of taking raw text and parsing out temporal expressions using HeidelTimes stand alone function, then we generated a HeidTimeList (similar to our SUTime List) which was parsed out into specific T6 Entities, finally, the results were checked using AnaforaTools evauluation script.

 ### 5. Conclusion
 This annotation scheme has the potential to be very useful by providing high quality temporal data to downstream